RajnandiniG/VisionVerbalizer/README.md

 API_KEY=your-google-gemini-api-key

 # Visit the Application:
-Open your browser and navigate to 'http://localhost:8080' to start using VisionVerbalizer.
+Open your browser and start using VisionVerbalizer.
+Upload any image you want to create captions for and Wohoo there is your Captions.
+You can Listen or Stop the caption sound anytime you want!!!